Caribou3d/CaribouCartesian/README.md

 Extruder of Rel.
 2 that still can be used instead of the Bondtech extruder
 * MK3 Extruder and X Carriage: Vecko Kojchevski https://www.thingiverse.com/thing:2843264

-STL for PrusaSlicer as background
+STL and SVG for PrusaSlicer for MKx, Klipper,and Mosaic as background
 * thanks to Patrick Vosshans

 Mosquito PFTE cutting tools